Jasmine Rae: 2015–2019: Heartbeat

 Rae released her fourth album, titled Heartbeat through ABC Music / Universal Music Australia on 15 May 2015.
 The single "Heartbeat" became her ninth number-one Australian country single and "When I Found You": – a song she originally wrote for her best friends wedding has been viewed more than 10 million times on YouTube.
 "Everybody Wants to Take My Money" was a finalist in the 2016 International Songwriting Competition.

 Heartbeat was nominated for two Golden Guitar awards in 2016 and Jasmine was again nominated for CMC 'Female Oz Artist of the Year' in 2016 and 2017.
 Like If I Want To, the album was produced by Luke Wooten.

 In 2018, Jasmine toured with US country singer Granger Smith and began writing for a new album.

 In 2019, Jasmine released the singles "Right Now" and "Party on the Couch"—her first official music video in over two and a half years.

 Jasmine has also been announced as an artist on the 2020 CMC Rocks QLD line-up.

 2020–present: Lion Side

+In 2020, Rae appeared as a featured artist on Jayne Denham's single "Porch Party", alongside Amber Lawrence.

-In 2020 Jasmine released the new singles "Green Light" and "Don't Do It for the Haters" plus the album Lion Side.
+In 2020, Jasmine released the singles "Green Light" and "Don't Do It for the Haters," plus the album Lion Side.
 The album was nominated for the ARIA Award for Best Country Album and the album peaked at #11 on the ARIA Albums chart, #2 on the AIR Independent Albums chart and #1 on the ARIA Australian Country Albums chart.
 Jasmine was also nominated for 'Female Artist of the Year' and 'Contemporary Country Album of the Year' at the 2021 Golden Guitar Awards.